hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_gateway.html.markdown

 * `title` - (Optional) Specifies the title describing the context of the APIs available on the Gateway instance.

 * `version` - (Optional) Specifies the version of APIs available on this Gateway instance.

 ---

+A `client_auth` block supports the following:

+* `certificate_ids` - (Optional) Specifies the Spring Cloud Certificate IDs of the Spring Cloud Gateway.

+* `verification_enabled` - (Optional) Specifies whether the client certificate verification is enabled.

+---